 The best smart trainers can also simulate steep gradients, while accurately measuring your power and performance data.

-Wahoo’s line-up of KICKR smart trainers includes both wheel-on and direct-drive options, with budget, mid-range and top-end options for a range of budgets.
+Wahoo’s line-up of KICKR smart trainers and smart bikes includes both direct-drive and wheel-on trainers, with budget, mid-range and top-end options for the full spectrum of budgets.

-Traditional rollers, on the other hand, give you a much more fluid riding experience, because the bike is sitting freely on the rollers.
+Traditional rollers, on the other hand, give you a much more fluid riding experience, because the bike sits freely on the rollers.

 Learning how to ride on rollers typically requires a certain level of skill and – at least at first – courage.
-You’re usually pedalling against a fixed level of resistance, but Wahoo’s KICKR ROLLR changes that via a set of interactive smart rollers.
+You’re usually pedalling against a fixed level of resistance, but Wahoo’s KICKR ROLLR changes that via a set of interactive smart rollers and an anchor that keeps your front wheel in place.

 Rollers are great for developing pedalling fluidity, but not necessarily for power delivery and all-out efforts.
-On the other hand, they're relatively compact to store, which is useful for riders short on space.
+On the other hand, they're relatively compact to store, which is useful if you're short on space.

-Finally, the latest development in training is sophisticated indoor bikes such as the KICKR BIKE.
+Finally, the pinnacle of inddor training is sophisticated indoor bikes such as the KICKR Bike and KICR Bike Shift.

 Indoor smart bikes give you all the benefits of a turbo, but there’s no setup and your outdoor bike can stay in the garage, ready to ride on the road or trails when you need it.